 - Sudden driving movements or lane changes by other drivers

-North Carolina Accident Lawyer Investigating Truck Accidents
+Our Truck Accident Lawyer Will Investigate Truck Accidents

 We may be able to reconstruct the accident using data from the “black box” recorder, inspecting skid marks, measuring distance traveled, motion of the vehicles and inspecting the truck for equipment failures.
 Our investigators may also check driver’s log books and maintenance records for evidence of negligence.